Schneiderman Insurance Agency, Inc. Blog |

 0 Comments

+Navigating the workers’ compensation system may feel overwhelming, especially during a stressful recovery.
+But taking the right steps quickly can make all the difference in securing proper treatment, benefits, and peace of mind.
 Workers' compensation insurance is a critical safeguard for both employees and employers, providing coverage in the event of workplace injuries or illnesses.
 It covers medical costs, lost wages, rehabilitation, and more, ensuring that workers are compensated while they recover from an injury.
 For businesses, it also helps protect against lawsuits related to workplace accidents.
 However, not all businesses or workers are required to carry workers’ compensation insurance, and there are several exemptions that might leave certain individuals or businesses exposed to significant risks.

 In this blog, we’ll dive into the workers' compensation exemptions, identify who might be at risk of being uncovered, and explain why it’s important to ensure you have the right coverage in place for your business.
 A safe and secure workplace is essential for both employees and employers.
 Unfortunately, workplace violence is a growing concern across industries, ranging from verbal threats to physical harm.
 According to the Occupational Safety and Health Administration (OSHA), workplace violence is the second leading cause of fatal occupational injuries in the U.S. While it’s impossible to predict every threat, proactive prevention strategies can help businesses identify risks, implement safety measures, and stop violence before it escalates.